a view of the cathedral in Tepic, Nayarit

 By air – Tepic is serviced by the Amado Nervo International Airport (TPQ).
 To fly from the United States, you will likely need to fly through Mexico City, Guadalajara or Tijuana since there are no direct flights from the U.S at the time of writing.
 Within Mexico, Volaris, Viva Aerobus and Aeromar all fly into Tepic from those major cities and others.

 By bus – To travel to Tepic from Guadalajara there are several bus companies that cover this route.
-The apps Rome to Rio or Reservamos.mx – if you speak Spanish – gives a good overview of the bus schedules.
+The apps Rome to Rio – one of my essential apps for traveling in Mexico – or Reservamos.mx – if you speak Spanish – gives a good overview of the bus schedules.
 Some bus companies travel hourly from Guadalajara and some only offer one daily bus.

-I personally traveled on a TAP bus – on a $20 ticket – from the Central de Autobuses de Guadalajara (in Tlaquepaque) to the bus station in Zapopan to pick up other passengers before we departed.
-From there it takes approximately 3 hours to reach Tepic.
-When I arrived at the bus station in Tepic, I took a taxi to my hotel from the station and it was very affordable.
+I personally traveled on a TAP bus from the Central de Autobuses de Guadalajara (in Tlaquepaque) to the bus station in Zapopan to pick up other passengers before we departed.
+From there it takes approximately 3 hours to reach Tepic and when I arrived at the bus station in Tepic, I took a taxi to my hotel from the station.

 Where to Stay in Tepic